MicrosoftDocs/power-platform/power-platform/admin/use-service-admin-role-manage-tenant.md

 ---
 # Use service admin roles to manage your tenant

-To help you administer environments and settings for Power Platform and Power BI, you can assign users to manage at the tenant level without having to assign the more powerful Microsoft 365 global admin privilege.
+To help you administer environments and settings for Power Platform, you can assign users to manage at the tenant level without having to assign the more powerful Microsoft 365 global admin privilege.

 There are two Power Platform related service admin roles you can assign to provide a high level of admin management.